2023 Honda Accord — Carivo review 2023 model shown

 About the 2023 Honda Accord

-The 2023 Honda Accord is a sedan that earns a Carivo score of 8.4/10 — rated Recommended.
+Our scoring places the 2023 Honda Accord at 8.4/10 overall, which translates to a Recommended rating for this sedan.
 Its strongest dimension is Reliability at 9.4/10, while Performance at 7.3/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance scores 7.3/10 — competent for everyday use.
-Acceleration and handling are adequate for commuting and highway driving, though enthusiasts looking for a more engaged driving experience will want to look at higher-rated alternatives.
-Technology comes in at 7.8/10 — functional and modern, with wireless connectivity and core ADAS features, though some competitors pack more standard tech at this price point.
+Acceleration and handling are adequate for commuting and highway driving, though enthusiasts will want to look at higher-rated alternatives.
+Tech rates a reasonable 7.8/10: the essentials are covered and well executed, but rivals at the same price often include more as standard.

 Priced from $28,721–$38,538, 31 MPG, seating 5, the Honda Accord sits in the mid-market bracket of the sedan segment.
-Its value score of 8.3/10 confirms that the price reflects the quality — you're getting a lot for your money here.
+Value is where it presses its advantage — 8.3/10, meaning the feature set and quality outrun the asking price.
 At 3 years old, it's worth checking whether a newer generation or refresh has addressed any weaker dimensions — compare it to the current model year before buying.

 Our take: The 2023 Honda Accord is a solid, well-rounded sedan that covers the essentials without obvious deal-breakers.
 For most buyers in this segment, it's a safe, dependable choice.